sandeshpokhrel54/sandesh-pokhrel-hugo.github.io/content/about.md

 +++

-Computer Engineer in the making so there's a lots of things going alongside..
-Football, Video Games, Books, Mathematics, Movies, Trekking and Psychology.
+Computer Engineer in the making so there's a lots of things going alongside.
+Check out posts for my excerpts of life.